elmerbulthuis/cnpe/README.md

 We simply keep retrying until the apply passes.
 Apply may fail because crds are used that are defined in the same manifest.

+CRD's are typically applied server side.
+This is because they can get pretty big, too big for client side applies.

 ## Linkerd

 Keys are generated and put in the `values.yaml` file, this is of course a very dirty and dangerous thing that should never be allowed, except maybe for the playground that this repository is.